Modern Slavery Act 2015:

 Awareness

-To increase awareness of our activities in relation to preventing modern slavery externally, we referenced our last modern slavery statement in our UK group consolidated annual financial statements for the year ended 31 December 2021.
-We have also registered recent modern slavery statements with the UK Government’s modern slavery statement registry to enhance the transparency and accessibility of our commitment to eliminating modern slavery.
-Our registration for 2021 can be found on the UK Government’s website.
+We also included details of how we increased awareness of modern slavery with our employees, and referred to our last modern slavery statement, in our UK group consolidated annual financial statements for the year ended 31 December 2024, and continue to register our modern slavery statements with the UK Government’s modern slavery statement registry to enhance the transparency and accessibility of our commitments in relation to anti-slavery.
+Our registration in 2024 for the period 1 January 2023 to 31 December 2023 can be found on the UK Government’s website.

 Further Steps